 The only thing harder to write than introductions and conclusions are transitions between paragraphs and sentences.
 But they’re essential to good writing because they help guide your readers smoothly through the logical development of your ideas.

-Transitions within paragraphs string the ideas within sentences together.
-One way of helping to make these sentences flow better is to first get them in the right order.
+Bad transitions are also the result of poorly organized thoughts.
+Logic dictates that thoughts flow in a certain order, and this order should dictate the order of your sentences, and by extension, your paragraphs.
+Get your ideas in the right order.
 Think of each paragraph as a little story.
-Each story has a natural beginning, middle, and an ending, either chronologically or logically speaking.
-Getting your sentences in the right order will greatly aid you in writing transitions within your paragraphs.
+Each story has a natural beginning, middle, and an ending, either chronologically- or logically-speaking.
+Getting your sentences in the right order will greatly aid you in writing transitions, both within and between your paragraphs.